 Q. Can I use toothpaste to remove marker paint?

 Ans.
-Toothpaste can remove marker paint only from smooth surfaces like glass, ceramic, tiles etc. Though, it is not the efficient way to do so.
+Toothpaste can remove marker paint only from smooth surfaces like glass, ceramic, tiles, etc. Though, it is not an efficient way to do so.

 Q. How long the paintings do sustain?